13 Sola Del Sol

 Sola, a man of mathematics and philosophy, wasn’t easily convinced.
 “I rely on logic, ingenuity, and hard work.
 I am not a man of faith.
 But you can sway me if you tell me something only I know, with a single touch.”

 Eva nodded her head, encouraging Theo to show him.
 He closed his eyes for a moment and experienced one of his visions.
-It lasted a few seconds.
-It appears that Sola will plan and important part defending Bon Abbi.
+It lasted a few seconds, an event that went unnoticed.
+He glanced at Sola, knowing he would play a vital role in defending Bon Abbi.

 Theotello turned his right palm up and asked Sola for his hand.
 The Healer stood by him, glanced at Eva, then followed directions.
 The Chronicler closed his eyes to concentrate.
 His eyes moved rapidly back and forth.